 In their #EtenVerbindt campaign, Albert Heijn promoted an open-air Iftar in five cities.
 The aim was to bring people together, not just from the Muslim community, but also to offer non-Muslims an accessible way to join an Iftar for the first time.
 The five cities that organized an Iftar ran localized campaigns in the city, and stores displayed invitations like the below on posters and online.

-4. Lunar New Year collections
+5. Lunar New Year collections

-The Lunar New Year is an opportunity for brands across different markets to appeal to the part of their audience that celebrates Lunar New Year.
-This form of local marketing focusses on a group of people, rather than a specific location.
+The Lunar New Year is an opportunity for brands across different markets to appeal to the part of their audience that celebrates the Lunar New Year.
+This form of local marketing focuses on a group of people, rather than a specific location.
 Lunar New Year celebrants are spread across the globe, after all.

 The collections always center around that year's animal.
 In 2023, the year of the rabbit, we saw fluffy sneakers and bunny ears everywhere.
 But the color red is also featured heavily due to its association with the holiday and luck, happiness, and celebration.
 Click the link to see various collaborations from high fashion brands, stamps, to tech.

-5. Nike's "Nothing Beats a Londoner"
+6. Nike's "Nothing Beats a Londoner"

 One of the world's best-known sports brands chose to set up a national marketing campaign in the United Kingdom aimed at one specific target group: young Londoners.
 The "Nothing Beats a Londoner" commercial shows different London youngsters who practice different sports in their own environment, in Nike clothing.
 Due to the enormous number of different London locations, and the typical English humour, every Londoner recognizes himself in the campaign.